wazuh/wazuh/framework/docs/source/wazuh_framework_installation.rst

 Automatic installation
 ------------------------
-We will use the script placed in the main directoy of the repository.
+We will use the script placed in the main directory of the repository.
 ::

     cd ~